 This information applies to both behavior analysts and assistant behavior analysts.

-Once you’ve received BACB certification, you’ll be eligible to apply online with the Virginia Board of Medicine for state licensure.
-Making a full application requires the following:
+Once you have BACB certification, you’re eligible to apply online with the Virginia Board of Medicine for state licensure.
+A complete application requires:

-- BACB certification – You must request that the BACB send your certification to the Board by completing their online form.
-Make sure to include “Virginia State Verification” in the subject line and the Board’s email address: [email protected].
+- BACB certification — Request that the BACB send your certification to the Board by completing their online form.
+Include “Virginia State Verification” in the subject line and the Board’s email address: [email protected].

-- Employment Activity – Your application must include all employment activities from the date of graduation from your professional school.
-Activity must include all employment, internships, observorships, volunteer service, affiliations, and periods of unemployment.
+- Employment Activity — All employment activities from the date of graduation from your professional school, including internships, observerships, volunteer service, affiliations, and periods of unemployment.

-- License Verification – If you’ve ever been licensed in another jurisdiction, you must request a copy of your license to be sent to the Board.
-It can be emailed to [email protected] or faxed to 804-527-4426.
+- License Verification — If you’ve ever been licensed in another jurisdiction, request a copy to be sent to the Board via email at [email protected] or fax to 804-527-4426.

-- National Practitioner Data Bank (NPDB) Self Query – You must complete an online Self-Query through the NPDB.
+- National Practitioner Data Bank (NPDB) Self-Query — Complete an online Self-Query through the NPDB.

 Supervision Requirements for Assistant Behavior Analysts